neilmendoza/ofxGpuParticles/readme.md

 https://github.com/openframeworks/openFrameworks/issues/2687

-To Fix it you can comment out the following line in **ofFbo.cpp**...
+To fix it you can comment out the following line in **ofFbo.cpp**...

 ```cpp
 settings.numColorbuffers = settings.colorFormats.size();